Sheepca/real-time-parking/README.md

 After that, inside each **SpotCard** you will have a sub grid called **PlateGrid** where you will be listing all the parked cars returned by **/parked** endpoint.

 Finally, with the **/rentals** endpoint, you will have all the cars that are paying for rental.
-You will need to display the plates in two different state, valid car (represented as an orange car icon) and violator car (represented as a red car icon).
+You will need to display the plates in two different states, valid car (represented as an orange car icon) and violator car (represented as a red car icon).

 Here it’s a mock-up of how the product should look:
 ![Selección_333](https://user-images.githubusercontent.com/31289074/171175759-9443f19a-53b4-4f5e-838d-f137b99b1bfb.png)